zvigrinberg/redhat-dependency-analytics-plugin/README.md

  - name: _HIGHEST_ALLOWED_VULN_SEVERITY_, Possible values: [`LOW`,`MEDIUM`,`HIGH`,`CRITICAL`], Description: will determine what is the highest allowed Severity of a vulnerability found for a given package/dependency in the analysis, for the analysis to be considered Successful(RC=0) and not Vulnerable(RC=2), Default value is `MEDIUM`

 #### Python Pipeline Configuration
- For Python PIP packages, you can bypass using the Python and PIP binaries during the invocation of the analysis.
-You can also use them elsewhere in your pipeline jobs, such as another stage, or another agent or node.
-The Idea is to bring maximum flexibility with the python and pip versions, so you won't enforce the user to install sometimes a different python and pip versions just to adapt it to the exact requirements.txt' packages' versions, as python pip is very sensitive to versioning (for each python and pip version , there is only a limited range of supported versions for every package).
+ For Python PIP packages, you can use the specific Python and PIP binaries during the invocation of the analysis.
+You can also specify these binaries elsewhere in your pipeline jobs, such as a stage environment, or another agent or node.
+Red Hat Dependency Analytics gives you maximum flexibility with the Python and PIP versions.
+You do not have to enforce the user to install different Python and PIP versions just to adapt it to the exact `requirements.txt` list of package versions.
+Python is very sensitive to versioning, for each Python version, there is a limited range of supported versions for a package.
  There are two environment variables:
   1. _EXHORT_PIP_FREEZE_
   2. _EXHORT_PIP_SHOW_